Rebound (dating)

-A rebound is an undefined period following the breakup of a romantic relationship.
-Usually not lasting long.
+A rebound is an undefined period following the breakup of a romantic and/or sexual relationship.

 Description

 The term's use dates back to at least the 1830s, when Mary Russell Mitford wrote of "nothing so easy as catching a heart on the rebound".

 Rebound relationship

-The concept of a 'rebound' relationship is rooted in the idea of entering into a new romantic relationship before fully recovering from a previous breakup.
-This pattern can be common in those who are still healing from the emotional wounds of a past relationship and may be using the new relationship as a way to distract from the pain or fill an emotional void.
-The term may also refer to the partner in such a relationship.
+The term may also refer to a romantic relationship that a person has during the rebound period, or to the partner in such a relationship.
 When a serious relationship ends badly, these partners suffer from complex emotional stresses of detachment.
 This, in combination with the need to move forward, leads previous partners to have uncommitted relations called rebounds.
 Common confusion exists around the extended duration of rebound periods; simply put, one's critical core values and love are often still gravitated and polarized towards a particular person (i.e. one's previous partner) thereby preventing the overall development and accurate assessment of feelings for others during this period of time (the rebound) because true love requires complete mental-emotional commitment.